hng/BiomolecularStructures.jl/docs/modeller.md

 # Modeller
-This module provides simple Julia integration for [MODELLER](https://salilab.org/modeller/), a bioinformatics tool for comparative protein structure modelling.
+This module provides simple Julia integration with [MODELLER](https://salilab.org/modeller/), a bioinformatics tool for comparative protein structure modelling.
 You need to [install](https://salilab.org/modeller/download_installation.html) MODELLER locally on your computer in order to use this module.

 ## Exported functions